Mayer’s Shoes Trade Cards Set and Checklist

 |Number in Set

 One of the earliest recognized hockey cards is the Mayer’s hockey trade card.
-It is believed to have been printed in the late 1800s.
+It is believed to have been printed around 1900 or earlier.

-The color picture on the front of the cards shows several children playing on the ice.
+The color picture on the front of the hockey card shows several children playing on the ice.
 No puck is present and only one of the five children is even wearing skates.
 However, two of the boys have hockey sticks and that is what makes this a hockey issue.

 The trade card is for a Milwaukee-based store called Mayer’s, which is advertising their children’s shoes.
 They are called “Children’s Rough and Tumble School Shoes” and this statement is also included on the fronts: